 How to Become a United States Soccer Federation Grassroots Referee

-Why Be a Soccer Referee
+Why Should You Become a Soccer Referee?

 There are many different reasons to become a soccer referee.
 In the in-person training, I heard teenagers saying they wanted to earn some money and adults saying they wanted to continue being involved with soccer.
 There were as many reasons as there are individuals.